funkatron/funkatron.com/_posts/2019-03-03-where-i've-been,-and-where-we-are-going.markdown

 I also talked to a couple more places about jobs.
 I needed to make money, as much as I wished I could coast more.
 So I pushed myself to a few interviews, and I had discussions with a local software development company I'd known for a few years.
 I was still very scared, but I did my best.

-That local software company, [DelMar Software Development], seemed like the best choice. and so on the first monday in December, 2017, I started there.
+That local software company, [DelMar Software Development](https://delmarsd.com), seemed like the best choice. and so on the first monday in December, 2017, I started there.

 I was so, so scared.